Li Hong: As crown prince

-Death and aftermaths
+Death and aftermath

 One of Li Hong's kind acts caused a deterioration of his relationship with his mother Empress Wu.
 Consort Xiao's daughters Princess Yiyang and Gao'an had, because of their mother, been put under house arrest inside the palace.
 Once, when Li Hong met them by chance, he took pity on them and requested the Emperor Gaozong allow them to marry.
 Emperor Gaozong agreed, this displeased Empress Wu and in anger she immediately married them to two palace guards named Quan Yi (權毅) and Wang Xu (王勗).
 Empress Wu's increasing power led to Li Hong and his brother Li Xian to become concerned.
 The relationship between mother and son further deteriorated over Li Hong's repeated suggestions to Empress Wu that she not be so controlling of governmental affairs and asked her to hand over control of the government to him.

 At a later point, by order of Empress Wu, Li Hong was no longer in command at Chang'an, and he went to Luoyang to join his parents.
 There, he married his wife Crown Princess Pei, the daughter of the general Pei Judao.

 In 675, Li Hong, while visiting with his parents the Hebi Palace (合璧宮) near Luoyang, died suddenly.
-Most traditional historians believed that Empress Wu poisoned him to death.
+Most traditional historians believed that Empress Wu poisoned him to death, but that is just speculation.
+(Note: In his Zizhi Tongjian Kaoyi, Sima Guang noted that Gaozong's biography in New Book of Tang recorded that Wu "killed the taizi", while Li Hong's biography in the same work recorded that he died via poisoning.
+The Tang Li recorded that Li Hong "did not live to his natural lifespan".
+Both the Tang Shilu and Old Book of Tang did not record that Li Hong was poisoned.
+Sima also claimed that Emperor Suzong's advisor Li Bi told the emperor that "Xiaojing (Li Hong's posthumous name) was poisoned".
+Sima then theorized that the record in New Book of Tang was based on this conversation and the indirect record found in the Tang Li.
+Sima's own opinion was that it was impossible to accurately determine the cause of Li Hong's death.
+But, since people at the time did suspect Wu of poisoning Li Hong, it was necessary to record down these suspicions and pass them on to future generations as suspicions.)
+His death was most likely caused by his tuberculosis.
 Emperor Gaozong was greatly saddened by his son's death, and in an unprecedented move, posthumously honored Li Hong the title of Emperor Xiaojing and ordered that he be buried with honors due an emperor.
-However, when an imperial tomb was to be built for Li Hong, it was said that the conscripted laborers were so displeased at the labor that they simply threw the construction material they had and deserted.
+However, when an imperial tomb was to be built for Li Hong, it was said that the conscripted laborers were so displeased at the labor that they simply threw the construction materials they had and deserted.